JustinWinthers/ntlm-webapi/README.md

 # `ntlm-webapi`

-Easily call a Windows authenticated soap service from Node
+Easily call a Windows authenticated web api service from Node

 ###### Inspired by the `ChrisGeorge Framework`